 Three methods exist for treating wastewater: physical, chemical and biological.
 Every treatment system is based on a combination of these treatment methods.
 Physical treatment involves sedimentation or filtration of wastewater.
 Chemical treatment means binding substances to force them to settle, for example phosphates, which can be bound to calcium or iron.
 With biological treatment, the waste materials are broken down by bacteria and/or the pollutants are absorbed by the plants in the installation.

 Several different types of decentralised treatment systems exist.
-This section deals with the types in which vegetation plays an important part in the treatment process.
+This website deals with the types in which vegetation plays an important part in the treatment process.
 An exception is membrane filtration, however, which is an exceptionally sustainable technique that can easily be combined with other natural technologies such as Living Machines.

 The advantage to decentralised biological treatment systems is that they do not produce any sludge or require the use of chemicals.
 The level of energy consumption is much lower and the operating, management and maintenance costs are no more than 20-25% of the corresponding costs for conventional sewer water treatment installations.
 If sufficient space is available, helophyte filters can easily be placed in the surroundings or realised on flat roofs.